inclusionAI/dFactory/docs/source/algo/trainable_parallel_decoding.rst

 Last updated: 2025-11-10

-Trainable Parallel Decoding is a novel approach to accelerate Discrete Diffusion Language Models (DDLMs) by learning to decode multiple tokens simultaneously during training, thereby reducing inference latency while maintaining generation quality.
+Trainable Parallel Decoding is a novel approach to accelerate Diffusion Large Language Models (DLLMs) by learning to decode multiple tokens simultaneously during training, thereby reducing inference latency while maintaining generation quality.

 Overview
 --------

-Traditional DDLMs suffer from high inference latency due to their iterative, multi-step sampling process.
+Traditional DLLMs suffer from high inference latency due to their iterative, multi-step sampling process.
 Trainable Parallel Decoding addresses this limitation by introducing a second-stage fine-tuning paradigm that teaches the model to predict multiple future tokens in a single forward pass.
 This approach transforms the sequential generation process into a more parallelizable one, significantly reducing the number of required sampling steps.

 The framework currently supports two complementary techniques: